-Personal statements help the Admissions Committee learn more about our candidates and their motivation behind seeking a graduate degree.
+Personal statements help the Admissions Committee learn more about candidates and their motivation.
+Resumes and transcripts give the

-Resumes and transcripts give the Committee insight into professional and academic accomplishments.
+Committee insight into professional and academic accomplishments.
 The personal statement should provide insight into the individual seeking to become an active member of the Lake Forest MBA learning community.
 The personal statement also serves as a writing sample, and is evaluated for expression and clarity of ideas.
-In accordance with LFGSM's writing guidelines, the personal statement should be free of fundamental errors in format, spelling, punctuation, and grammar.
+The personal statement should be free of fundamental errors in format, spelling, punctuation, and grammar.
 Writing prompts for the personal statement can be found on the online application.

-Corporate Partnership Degree-Seeking Candidates
+Corporate Partnership MBA Candidates

 Lake Forest Graduate School of Management has a number of corporate partnerships.
-Internal leadership approval is required to establish corporate sponsorship.
 These closed cohort programs have customized admissions requirements based on the level of internal support.
-In all instances, degreeseeking candidates must submit an application along with proof of an earned undergraduate or graduate degree from an institution accredited by a U.S. regional accrediting agency or foreign equivalent.
+In all instances, degree-seeking candidates must submit an application along with proof of an earned undergraduate or graduate degree from an institution accredited by a U.S. regional accrediting agency or foreign equivalent.